Aitia-IIOT/ah5-docs-java-spring/docs/help/certificate-profiles.md

 ## Gate Profile

 A Gate certificate is associated with a message relay or bus that exists to guarantee delivery of messages between the local clouds of distinct organizations.
-Its existence means that such messages can sent over a secure transport.
+Its existence means that such messages can be sent over a secure transport.

 **Issuer**